m0chan/m0chan.github.io/_posts/2019-08-21-Win32-Buffer-Overflow-SEH.md

-Now I don't want to show off a crazy example here as I will cover it in the **Examples** section below, but the theory here is we do not overwrite EIP with user control input but instead overwrite the pointer to **next SEH record** aka **Exception Registration Record** aswell as the pointer to the **SE Handler** to an area in memory which we control and can place our shellcode on.
+Now I don't want to show off a crazy example here as I will cover it in the **Examples** section below, but the theory here is we do not overwrite EIP with user control input but instead overwrite the pointer to **next SEH record** aka **Exception Registration Record** as well as the pointer to the **SE Handler** to an area in memory which we control and can place our shellcode on.